isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-broccoli.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can Bearded Dragons Eat Broccoli?
 7 Tips
-$12025-05-19T00:00:00+00:00
 categories:
 - Guide
 - Lizard
 tags: []
 slug: /can-bearded-dragons-eat-broccoli/
-$12025-05-19T00:00:00+03:00
 ---

 Can bearded dragons eat broccoli?
-Vegetables are part of the [recommended diet](https://pestpolicy.com/what-do-bearded-dragons-eat/) for bearded dragons.
-Broccoli is a source of essential minerals and vitamins.
+Vegetables are part of the [recommended diet](https://pestpolicy.com/what-do-bearded-dragons-eat/) for bearded dragons.Â Broccoli is a source of essential minerals and vitamins.
 However, not all vegetables are [good for your bearded dragon](https://cvm.ncsu.edu/documents/caring-for-your-bearded-dragon/) .
 *So, can bearded dragons eat broccoli?
 A simple answer is YES.
 A little broccoli wont do harm to your beardie.
 However, you should only feed your beardie with small amounts of broccoli once in a while.
-Thats because broccoli contains high contents of oxalic acid which may cause kidney failure in reptiles. *
+Thats because broccoli contains high contents of oxalic acid which may cause kidney failure in reptiles.Â *
 *[amazon bestseller="Food for Bearded Dragons" items="2" template="table"]*
 ## **Can Bearded Dragons Eat Broccoli?**
 Broccoli provides a good source of calcium, protein, fibre and vitamins such as vitamin A, B1, C, E and K. But they also contain high levels of oxalic acid which makes it unsuitable for reptiles including bearded dragons.